Baby Rose: Career

-After the release of her mixtape From Dusk 'til Dawn in 2017, Baby Rose has gained attention receiving co-signs from artists such as SZA, Kehlani, and J. Cole.
-In 2019, she featured on projects like Matt Martian's The Last Party, Big K.R.I.T.'s K.R.I.T.
+After the release of her mixtape From Dusk 'til Dawn in 2017, Baby Rose gained attention, receiving co-signs from artists such as SZA, Kehlani, and J. Cole.
+In 2019, she was featured on projects like Matt Martian's The Last Party, Big K.R.I.T.'s K.R.I.T.
 Iz Here, and Dreamville's Revenge of the Dreamers III compilation.
 In 2019, she went on the Shea Butter Baby tour with Ari Lennox.

-She released her debut album on August 22, 2019, titled To Myself.
+She released her debut album To Myself on August 22, 2019, which was distributed by Human Re Sources.
+In a 2020 Harper's Bazaar feature, Baby Rose expressed that her debut album, resonates as more than just an introduction to her music but also an of embrace her individuality.
 On May 31, 2020, a remix of her song "Show You" was featured on Episode 8, "Lowkey Happy", of the fourth season of HBO's Insecure.
+In September 2020, the deluxe version of the album was released by Island Records.